CodeDocHub/landingpage-build/README.md

 ![image](https://github.com/doclin-dev/landingpage-build/blob/main/assets/doclinSetup.gif?raw=true)

-# It is super easy to add a comment
+# It is even easier to add a comment

 1. Open a file on vscode with doclin installed.
 2. Highlight a piece of code and click 'Add Comment.'
-There are three ways add comment:
+There are three ways add a comment:
-  1. Use the "Add Comment" button on the bottom-left status bar.
+    - Use the "Add Comment" button on the bottom-left status bar.
-  2. Or, right-click on editor and click 'Add Comment.'
+    - Or, right-click on vscode and click 'Add Comment.'
-  3. Or, use 'CTRL + SHIFT + P' and type in 'Add Comment.'
+    - Or, use 'CTRL + SHIFT + P' and type in 'Add Comment.'
-3. If you want to mention your teammates, type in '@' and their name on the editor.
+3. If you want to mention your teammates, type in '@' and their names on the editor.
 4. Hit 'Submit.'

 ![image](https://github.com/doclin-dev/landingpage-build/blob/main/assets/doclinDemo.gif?raw=true)